otsuki-dev/.github/profile/README.md

 ## 🎯 Conclusion
 - We have the most cheap services!
 - Summarize the main points of the presentation 📝.
-- Express your interest in collaborating with Spiral SBM and how you can add value to our projects 🤝.
+- Express your interest in collaborating with Otsuki and how you can add value to our projects 🤝.